abigaillee14/mgt4250spring2024/README.md

 - This is *especially* **important** because
  1. A student's school performance tells of their success later in life and potential careers.
  2. “Academic performance is important for students as a result of educational experience in colleges to represent knowledge, skills, and attitudes.
 Academic performance becomes one of the key factors in determining students’ success in their future careers.”  [tandfonline.com](https://www.tandfonline.com/doi/full/10.1080/23311975.2022.2101326#:~:text=Academic%20performance%20is%20important%20for,success%20in%20their%20future%20careers)

 # Data Description and Upload
-I chose this [data set](https://www.kaggle.com/datasets/bhavikjikadara/student-study-performance) on which my visualizations were based.
+I chose this [data set](https://www.kaggle.com/datasets/bhavikjikadara/student-study-performance) for my visualizations.
 This data set lists multiple key factors influencing students' performances.
-Some categories include gender, race/ethnicity, parental level of education, lunch, and the completion of a test preparation course.
+The categories include gender, race/ethnicity, parental level of education, lunch, and the completion of a test preparation course.
+The data set provides the students' math, reading, and writing scores based on those given factors.
+Within my visualizations, I focus on the student's average scores within each category.
+I chose to specifically study gender, parental education level, and test preparation completion.
+These factors, in my opinion, are most influential and could provide the best information to answer my question.

 To display these visualizations, I used [Tableau Public](https://public.tableau.com/views/DataVisualizationandStoryTellingFinalProject/SubjectScorebyGender?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).
+Given my data and the answers I was looking for, I felt that Tableau would be most effective.
+I used their visualizations and tools on Tableau to display my data best.

 # Interpreting Visualizations